 Students who wished to apply for the HEERF grant were able do so by completing the Student Emergency Support Application that was available until July 24, 2020.

 A committee consisting of representatives from campus offices including, but not limited to, financial aid, finance, faculty, advancement, and student affairs was created to review applications and calculate the amount of each grant.

 The committee began reviewing requests for CARES emergency funding on May 15, 2020.
 Students selected to receive housing and food allocations were eligible to receive an additional 25% on top of the amount requested for housing and food to provide for an additional week of expenses.

 The committee will manually review each application based on a first come, first serve basis, and grants will be awarded based on the following criteria:

 - Confirmation of Title IV eligibility

-The committee, as a whole, will review and approve or disapprove each application, will review the amounts requested by students and will award grants based on ranges that were established for eligible expenses.
+The committee, as a whole, reviewed and approved or disapproved each application, reviewed the amounts requested by students and awarded grants based on ranges that were established for eligible expenses.